cxli233/SimpleTidy_GeneCoEx/README.md

 This code chunk is very long, because a few things:

-1. I reordered x-axis to reflect the biological time sequence
+1. I reordered x-axis to reflect the biological time sequence.
-2. Overlaid the average of clusters
+2. Overlaid the average of clusters.
 3. Added a color strip at the bottom to annotate stages, which reduces the amount of text on the figure.

 There is obviously a lot of noice, but the pattern is apparent.